caolan/async/README.md

 ### nextTick(callback, [args...]), setImmediate(callback, [args...])

 Calls `callback` on a later loop around the event loop.
-In Node.js this just calls `process.nextTick`; in the browser it falls back to `setImmediate(callback)` if available, otherwise `setTimeout(callback, 0)`, which means other higher priority events may precede the execution of `callback`.
+In Node.js this just calls `setImmediate`.
+In the browser it will use `setImmediate` if available, otherwise `setTimeout(callback, 0)`, which means other higher priority events may precede the execution of `callback`.

 This is used internally for browser-compatibility purposes.